njanssen/ArduinoAI/README.md

 -	Color (APDS9960)
 -	Proximity (APDS9960)

-The library provides the following filters and algorithms related to the IMU sensors:
+The library uses the following filters and algorithms related to the IMU sensors:

--   Arduino's official [Madgwick AHRS sensor fusion algorithm implementation](https://github.com/arduino-libraries/MadgwickAHRS) for orientation (heading, pitch, and roll)
+-   Arduino's [Madgwick AHRS sensor fusion algorithm implementation](https://github.com/arduino-libraries/MadgwickAHRS) for orientation (heading, pitch, and roll)

+## Libraries

+The following libraries are compatible with the Bluetooth service implementation provided by this sketch:

+- Node.js interface (npm module): [@vliegwerk/arduino-nano-33-ble](https://www.npmjs.com/package/@vliegwerk/arduino-nano-33-ble)

 ## Extras

--   This project is a fork of the official [Arduino and AI](https://github.com/arduino/ArduinoAI) repository.
+-   The Arduino sketch on this project is a fork of the [Arduino and AI](https://github.com/arduino/ArduinoAI) repository by Arduino.
 -   See the [License](LICENSE) file for license rights and limitations (GPL).
 -   Pull Requests are welcome!